Subscribe To This Site

 When you talk about low-fat meals that are a substitute for the traditional Burger and Fries almost no one thinks of sweet potatoes and ground turkey!

-Sweet potatoes were considered a Thanksgiving holiday vegetable that, to kids and most adults is just too bland to eat.
+Sweet potatoes are also considered a Thanksgiving holiday vegetable that, to kids and most adults is just too bland.

-However, given our fight to reduce fat, eating less saturated fat and transfats, sweet potatoes and ground turkey are now right out front on supermarket shelves.
+However, given our fight to reduce fat, eating less saturated fat and trans fats, sweet potatoes and ground turkey are now right out front on supermarket shelves as well as offered in many restaurants.

 Also, given the high popularity of home cooking shows, we are more accustomed to trying new and tasty meal substitutes over traditional comfort foods.

-While Chris and I prefer lean ground sirloin to turkey, every now and then we prepare this alternative to the sirloin burger and frozen fries.
+While Chris and I prefer lean ground sirloin to turkey, every now and then we prepare our meals in a different fashion.

-From a nutritional standpoint, the fat content is about 1 gram for the sweet potatoes and approximately 3 grams for the turkey burger, so this is definitely a healthier choice, especially if you prefer red meat.
+From a nutritional standpoint, the fat content is about 1 gram for the sweet potatoes and approximately 3 grams for the turkey, so this is definitely a healthier choice, especially if you prefer red meat.
+The USDA has a wealth of information on nutrition to help you choose which foods to serve.

 Word of Caution....
 Super Sizing is prohibited otherwise you just may as well eat a regular burger&fries!

-So try this alternative to the regular super-sized meal... you might be suprised just as we were, especially knowing the benefits of consuming less fat in your daily life.
+So try this alternative to the regular super-sized meal... you might be surprised just as we were, especially knowing the benefits of consuming less fat in your daily life.

 Bon Appetit!